-He performs his poetry at a wide range of events, several times every month.
-Some are regular slots at events in Taunton (Fire River Poets), Exeter (both Uncut Poets & Taking the Mic) and Torquay (Poetry Island) and occasionally at The Bike Shed in Exeter.
+For several years he performed his poetry at a wide range of events, several times every month.
+Some were regular slots at events in Taunton (Fire River Poets), Exeter (both Uncut Poets & Taking the Mic) and Torquay (Poetry Island) and occasionally at The Bike Shed in Exeter.
 He has performed for Apples and Snakes at Forked! in Plymouth and was runner-up in the 2014 Exeter Poetry Slam.
-Ian has also performed at The Poetry Café at The Poetry Society in London, Cross Country Writers in Plymouth, Totnes Poetry Collective, Rhymewarp in Plymouth, The Artizan Gallery in Torquay, The Royal Albert Memorial Museum in Exeter (for the RSPB), Poetry Cafe in Tiverton, Crediton Arts Centre, the Cheltenham Poetry Festival, and numerous poetry festivals throughout the South West.
+Ian has also performed at The Poetry Café at The Poetry Society in London, Cross Country Writers in Plymouth, Totnes Poetry Collective, Rhymewarp in Plymouth, The Artizan Gallery in Torquay, The Royal Albert Memorial Museum in Exeter (for the RSPB), Poetry Cafe in Tiverton, Crediton Arts Centre, the Cheltenham Poetry Festival, and numerous other venues and poetry festivals throughout the South West.

-In September 2014 Ian became the new host and organiser of Torquay's renowned Poetry Island at The Blue Walnut Cafe, where he's delighted to present top-class performance poetry every month, performing alongside highly talented local poets and star headliners.
+From September 2014 to December 2017, Ian was the host and organiser of Torquay's renowned Poetry Island at The Blue Walnut Cafe, where he was delighted to present top-class performance poetry every month, performing alongside highly talented local poets and star headliners.
+Poetry Island will continue during 2019, with various events in the planning stage.
 He hosted a monthly poetry radio show, Poetry Islanders, on Soundart Radio at Dartington, from June 2015 to September 2017.

 In 2014 he also branched out into stand-up comedy, performing well received sets at both the Jocular